 Best Practice #3 – Provide error detection

-There are several different ways to provide error and fault detection in the driver.
+There are several ways to provide error and fault detection in the driver.
 First, every function could return an error code.
-This error code would simply be true if the operation is successful or false if a problem occurred.
-Second, if a problem did occur, then there could be an addition to the device interface that would allow errors to be checked.
-I will sometimes include additional operations that:
+This error code would be true if the operation is successful or false if a problem occurred.
+Second, if a problem did occur, there could be an addition to the device interface that would allow errors to be checked.
+Finally, I will sometimes include additional operations that:

 - Return the driver error state